Glassy Signatures in Water's Second Liquid

-Importantly, the change in potential energy produced by these depressurization ramps closely matches the energy drop ($\sim$2.4~kJ/mol) observed during the phase fluctuations in Fig.~\ref{fig:MSD}.
+Importantly, the change in potential energy produced by these depressurization ramps closely matches the energy drop ($\sim$2.7~kJ/mol) observed during the phase fluctuations in Fig.~\ref{fig:1}.
 This indicates that in those trajectories, the system intermittently becomes \emph{kinetically trapped} in low-energy configurations corresponding to states normally accessible only at lower pressure.
-In other words, the transitions observed in Fig.~\ref{fig:MSD} reflect spontaneous trapping and release of the low-density glass states.
+In other words, the transitions observed in Fig.~\ref{fig:1} reflect spontaneous trapping and release of the low-density glassy states.

 The inset of Fig.~\ref{fig:glassTransition}A shows the isobaric evolution of $\Delta E_{\rm pot}$ at 1~bar after depressurization from 5~kbar with 50~kbar/s.
 As a consequence of the rapid ramp that drives the system far from equilibrium, the subsequent evolution reflects physical aging toward the equilibrium liquid.
 Although both the main panel and inset might suggest that equilibration lies within reach at the longest simulated times or slowest ramps, we will see shortly that a rigorous equilibration would require many orders of magnitude longer timescales than that accessible to simulations at these conditions.
+It is important to emphasize that this kind of non-equilibrium dynamics following a sudden transition (such as the high- to low-density transition in Fig.~\ref{fig:1}) may give the appearance of enhanced mobility, but should not be mistaken for equilibrium dynamics.